 Introduction to Cake Baking Course

 This cake baking course is an essential first course for the aspiring professional cake maker.
 Methods of selecting, measuring and mixing ingredients are covered before students learn to create and bake their own cakes.
 Instructors demonstrate icing and decorating techniques.
 Kitchen safety is reviewed.
-Students produce a self-made cake for the final examination.

 Specialty Cake Baking Course